pgmarco11/event-speakers-videos/README.md

 # event-speakers-videos
-plugin to Add Speakers and Videos to a specific event in the Event Calendar Plugin
+A plug-in to add speakers and videos to a specific event in the Event Calendar plug-in.